FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Newspapers/1975-03-10-international-opportunity-knocks.md

 subtitle: Opportunity Knocks
 description: Various Newspapers report on Opportunity Knocks which is going to take on a three country contest Between Britain, Holland and Norway.
 post_description: Various Newspapers report on Opportunity Knocks which is going to take on a three country contest Between Britain, Holland and Norway.
-categories: [Newspaper-Evening-Times, Newspaper-Glasgow-Herald, Newspaper-Kent Evening Post, Newspaper-Limburger-Courier, OnThisDay10March]
+categories: [Newspaper Evening Times, Newspaper Glasgow Herald, Newspaper Kent Evening Post, Newspaper Limburger Courier, OnThisDay10March]
 ---

 <h2 id="infobox1"><a href="#infobox1">Notes on Country Naming</a></h2>